bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/op_return.md

 And they weren't thinking about it as much, it seemed like, like we would today as a market.
 So today, in general, I think we have more of this idea that whoever is willing to pay the highest fees gets into the block.

-Sjors Provoost: 00:19:34

-And

 Aaron Van Wirdum: 00:19:34

-we have a block size limit to protect nodes, essentially, to protect users from having to store too much data.
+And we have a block size limit to protect nodes, essentially, to protect users from having to store too much data.
 And back then, people weren't really thinking about fee markets yet.
 There were no fee markets yet.
 So it was really just considered a shared resource.